 Combining the elegance and gentility of an Edwardian home, just up from the Marina and right on fashionable Union Street.
 The individually decorated rooms are all spacious, with original antiques and art, fine linens, and complimentary chocolates, fresh flowers, and fruit.
+2229 Union St • Map E2

 - (415) 346-0424

 - www.unionstreetinn.com

-- No air conditioning

-\$\$
+- \$\$